astropy/astropy/docs/modeling/fitting.rst

 This module provides wrappers, called Fitters, around some Numpy and Scipy fitting functions.
 All Fitters can be called as functions.
-They take an instance of `~astropy.models.core.ParametricModel` as input and modify `~astropy.models.core.ParametricModel.parameters` attribute.
+They take an instance of `~astropy.modeling.core.ParametricModel` as input and modify `~astropy.modeling.core.ParametricModel.parameters` attribute.
 The idea is to make this extensible and allow users to easily add other fitters.